A Kauai Luau ©Smith’s Family Luau

 A typical luau not only offers an endless buffet of delicious foods, but also a chance to try a mai tai or other tropical drinks.
 A mai tai usually consists of fresh island juices like pineapple, guava, passion fruit, and lime with light and dark rums.
 Another island favorite is a lava flow, which is basically a pina coloda with a swirl of strawberry syrup that makes a sweet and stylish drink.
 Other locally made spirits have become quite popular, Kauai now features its own rum and fruit wines that are made on island.

 Guests at a luau get to enjoy dinner and a show.
 Most luau consists of a variety of entertainment.
-Hula and Tahitian dancing, along with fire dancing and chanting are the highlights for most people.
-Experience the true spirit of aloha and take a journey through time with songs and dance from ancient peoples.
+Hula and Tahitian dancing, along with fire dancing and chanting are the highlights for most guests.
+Experience the true spirit of aloha and take a journey through time with songs and dance from ancient through modern times.

 Discover Fun Activities on The Royal Coconut Coast...